-The league has changed a lot since then, and the objective pursued of this current Celtics defense is accordingly different, and perhaps more difficult to attain, then what the ‘07-08 team was after.
-That championship team’s defense, anchored by Kevin Garnett, Kendrick Perkins, and James Posey, was designed to prevent LeBron James from rampaging to the rim whenever they wanted to.
+The league has changed a lot since then, and the objective pursued by this current Celtics defense is accordingly different, and perhaps more difficult to attain, then what the ‘07-08 team was after.
+That championship team’s defense, anchored by Kevin Garnett, Kendrick Perkins, and James Posey, was designed to prevent LeBron James from rampaging to the rim whenever he wanted to.
 James was the finest battering ram the league had ever seen, and the Celtics aimed to be the one fortress he couldn’t crack.

 NBA defenses worry less about blunt force trauma today and more being stretched and torn.
 The ideal NBA offense, as mastered by the Warriors over the last few seasons, sends defenses scrambling with a never-ending stream of pick-and-rolls, weak-side action, and ball movement.
 To defend the Warriors a team has to be able to switch everything, stop multiple pick-and-rolls per possession, and run like hell to keep the team’s shooters off the three-point line.
 You need a swarm, and you need the swarm to be disciplined.

 That’s what the Celtics were last night, particularly during a third-quarter stretch that all but decided the game.
 The Warriors have been blowing teams out in the third quarter this season, and were on track to do the same to the Celtics.
 With just under five minutes left to play in the third, the Warriors were up 66-49, and that’s when Boston’s defense locked in.